 If your medicine is not fully subsidised, there may be an additional cost.

-Once patients and their families have collected 20 new prescription items in a year, they can get a Prescription Subsidy Card, which means they won’t have to pay any more prescription charges until 1 February the following year.
-Find out more from the Prescription Subsidy Card page.
+Once patients and their families have collected 20 new prescription items in a year, they can get a prescription subsidy, which means they won’t have to pay any more prescription charges until 1 February the following year.
+Find out more from the Prescription subsidy scheme page.

 For further information talk to your GP or pharmacist.